top of page

 Class Top Dog Champion

 Medals are awarded three places deep in each car category for both the Novice and Experienced drivers.
 Medals are awarded based solely on driving times.
-The driver in each class and category is the Top Dog Champion.
+The fastest driver in each class and category (novice and experienced) is that class Top Dog Champion.

 Overall Top Dog Champion